Steve Irons, since 2007.

 Adrian Bennett held the seat for the ALP from 1969 until 1975, when John Martyr won the seat for the Liberals.
 Martyr was a former state secretary of the Democratic Labor Party.
 He was defeated in 1980 by Kim Beazley.

 Beazley held the seat until 1996, when he moved to the safer seat of Brand.
 Don Randall won the seat for the Liberals in 1996 and was defeated in 1998.
-He later moved to the nearby seat of Canning and held it from 2001 until his death in 2015.
+He later moved to the nearby seat of Canning and has held it since 2001.

 ALP candidate Kim Wilkie won Swan in 1998.
 He held the seat until the 2007 election, when he was the only sitting Labor MP to be unseated, losing to Steve Irons.
-Irons has been re-elected three times.
+Irons was re-elected in 2010.